andikleen/pmu-tools/README.md

 # Recent new features:

 * toplev now has a (draft) [tutorial and manual](https://github.com/andikleen/pmu-tools/wiki/toplev-manual)
+* toplev now detects kernel counter scheduling problems based on the kernel version and automatically disables nodes with unsupported events.
+Can be overridden with --force-events.
 * toplev now defaults to measuring the whole system even on non SMT.
 The old mode can be still enabled with --single-thread.
 It should be only used on single threads and when the other thread is idle on SMT.
 In addition there is a new --core option